Expat Exchange

 If you are thinking about moving to Montego Bay, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Montego Bay varies depending on the type of housing and the location.
 Generally, the cost of renting an apartment or house in Montego Bay is relatively affordable compared to other cities in the Caribbean.
-Prices range from around $500 USD per month for a basic one-bedroom apartment to upwards of $2,000 USD per month for a luxury villa," said one expat who made the move to Montego Bay.
+Prices range from around $500 USD per month for a basic one-bedroom apartment to upwards of $2,000 USD per month for a luxury villa," commented one expat who made the move to Montego Bay.

 How do I meet people in Montego Bay?